Vault 7, Deep State & Obamagate From A Trump Supporter’s Perspective [Opinion]

 How does Vault 7, the Deep State and Obamagate all tie together from the perspective of a Donald Trump supporter?
 How much time have you got?
-WikiLeaks have completely outdone themselves with this Vault 7 “Year Zero” leak, blowing the lid off the CIA and confirming what a lot of we right-wingers knew from the very beginning: the Deep State exists and Obama, Hillary Clinton and many Washington politicians (Democrats and Republicans) are a part of it.
+WikiLeaks have completely outdone themselves with this Vault 7 “Year Zero” leak, blowing the lid off the CIA and confirming what a lot of we right-wingers knew from the very beginning: the Deep State exists, and Obama, Hillary Clinton and many Washington politicians (Democrats and Republicans) are a part of it.

 Is The Deep State A Conspiracy Theory?